 Apply for a Grant

 Hunger Mountain Cooperative Community Fund financially supports businesses, organizations, and initiatives aligned with our mission.
-Applications must be received by September 3, 2024.

 Apply for a Hunger Mountain Cooperative Community Fund Grant